Schinzel/web-blocks/README.md

 # Page Elements - A Modern Web Framework for Kotlin
+The project consists of two parts:
+- A web framework
+- A component framework

+# Problem to solve

+# Web Framework
+## Features
+- File-based routing system.
+- Implement the interfaces
+  - IPageResponseHandler - For handling page requests
+  - IApiEndpointResponseHandler - For handling API requests

+## Benefits
+The framework uses a file-system based routing approach where the application's URL structure directly mirrors its folder structure.
+This intuitive system:
+- Eliminates the need for manual route configuration
+- Makes the application structure immediately clear to new developers
+- Simplifies navigation and routing management
+- Provides a predictable pattern for adding new pages

+## Problem to solve

+# Component Framework

+## Features
+- A grid based system based on Bootstrap
+- A page consists of a set of modular stand alone page elements.
+- Each page element has its own endpoint
+- The page elements can update themselves independently of the page
+- A publish-subscribe system where a page elements can notify is subscribers that they should update themselves.
+- Instant Updates.
+The HTML and JS files are read from the source folder.
+This means that changes to these files will be reflected in the application without the need for a hot reload.
+- Each endpoint supports both GET and POST requests

+## Problem to solve

 Page Elements is a lightweight web framework for Kotlin that combines the simplicity of a file-system based routing with the power of modular, feature-based architecture.